juliangruber/vipe/Readme.md

   Pipe in and out of `$EDITOR`.

-  Finally your editor is a real unix fellow!
+  Finally your editor is a real unix fellow, even if it doesn't support pipes at all!

 ## Example